ndiego/block-visibility/readme.txt

 **Fixed**

+* Fixed error were editing the visibility of a duplicated block would also edit the original block.
+Thanks @mmcginnis for discovering this issue and opening a support ticket!
 * Fixed unnecessary re-renders and loss of focus for slotted components by relocating withFilter HOCs outside of all render functions.
 * Fixed error in the Date & Time frontend test.
 * Fixed labels on the Query String control that were previously not translatable.